 How to Set a Table for Breakfast

-They say breakfast is the most important meal of the day but too often it consists of a quick sip of something warming and a slice of toast as we rush out the door to work.
-Recapture the potential of breakfast by taking time out to properly enjoy your food by creating a pretty breakfast table setting.
-This arrangement is for a more formal breakfast (imagine a Continental or a full English breakfast) so it includes many elements of any other meal of the day.
+TThey say breakfast is the most important meal of the day, but too often it consists of a quick sip of something warming and a slice of toast as we rush out the door to work.
+Recapture breakfast’s splendour by taking time out to properly enjoy your food and creating a pretty breakfast table setting.
+This table setting diagram shows an arrangement that’s for a more formal breakfast or brunch, but if you’re wanting to know how to set a casual table for breakfast-time, concentrate on your serveware.
+By positioning all of the breakfast options in attractive serving bowls and platters in the centre of the table along with stacked cereal bowls and plates for items like crumpets and breakfast pastries, it relaxes the atmosphere and encourages people to help themselves.

-Start with a dinner plate and flank with a dinner fork, knife and dessert spoon.
-Even though you might be serving a hot meal, it’s nice to include a bowl for cereal as well – it’s a quintessential breakfast element and your guests might want a bit of both.
-A bread plate and butter knife for toast, muffins or pastries is another item which should be included.
-Little individual jam or marmalade pots are a nice touch.
+For formal place settings, start with a dinner plate and flank with a fork, knife and dessert spoon.
+Even though you might be serving a hot meal for your sophisticated breakfast, it’s nice to include a bowl for cereal as well – it’s a quintessential breakfast element and your guests might want a bit of both.
+A bread plate and butter knife for toast or muffins is another item which should be included.
+Little individual jam or marmalade pots are a nice touch too.
 A cup and saucer is mandatory for that early morning tea or coffee but be sure to include a juice and water glass as well.

 How to Set a Table for lunch

 Like breakfast, lunch has the basic table setting foundation – dinner plate, fork and knife.
-Switch out the cup and saucer for a stemmed water and wine glass for an elegant look.
-If wine isn’t being served, tall tumblers also work well if you want an informal look.
+Switch out the cup and saucer for a stemmed water and wine glass for a more elegant look.
+If wine isn’t being served, choose a more sophisticated tumbler to avoid the atmosphere becoming too informal.

 Without the breakfast bowl, napkins can now be placed on the plate which breaks up the whiteness of the plate.
 Again, these can be a little more informal unless it’s a special occasion like a luncheon.
 If soup is being served, however, include a soup bowl and spoon – this spoon should be placed to the right of the dinner knife.